bitcoin-sv/bsv-components-library/doc/README.md

 asda
 ````

-*JCLY* uses *logbnack* as loging system.
+*JCLY* uses *logback* as loging system.
 In order to log the outut of the library, you need to add a *logback.xml* file
 into your classpath:

 ````